leodeslf/leaf/src/content/notes/method/xp/pair_programming.md

 The two roles are often called the *driver* and the *navigator*.
 The driver, the one who actually codes, has the control over the micro tasks, the low-level details of syntax and coding style.
 While the navigator is free to consider higher-level issues and scope, keeping in mind the big picture.
 Often, however, there are no roles at all, both programmers are simply co-equal authors *working in a cooperative manner*.

-We should take into consideration that first, pairing is *optional* for everyone, and second, pairing is *intermittent*.
+We'd keep in mind that first, pairing is *optional* for everyone; and second, pairing is *intermittent*.
 There are many good reasons to code alone from time to time.
 In fact, pairing should be done by about 50% of the team or so.
 For the most part, *this is an individual and team choice*.

 ## A Similar Approach